 The Xbox Series X costs £449 in the UK, while the all-digital Xbox Series S is £249.
 Below are links to the major UK shops stocking the Xbox.
 As its a brand new console, the price should be the same across all stores.

-- Currys PC World: Xbox Series X due in stock on 23rd January
+- Currys PC World: Series S in stock

 - EE: sold out – existing customers can keep checking the Add to Plan service

-- Smyths Toys (Xbox All Access retailer): sold out
+- Smyths Toys (Xbox All Access retailer): Series S in stock

 US: Xbox Series X order details